EOSIO/eosio-swift/EXAMPLES.md

     case .failure(let error):
         print("Failed getKvTableRows call: \(error.localizedDescription)")
     case .success(let response):
         // Iterate through rows.
-They will either be serialied strings if json equaled false
+They will either be serialized strings if json equaled false
         // or they will be [String: Any] representations of the returned JSON objects if
         // json equaled true in the request. response.rows.foreach { row in
             // Work with each row.